k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 This example illustrates a case that hotfix is required, where one of the developers handles it, while another continues to work on the main branch, without collisions.

-* DEV2 assigned to make hotfix and switch to work based on tag (by doing it he detached from tag and need to make his changes on a some branch).
+* DEV 2 assigned to make hotfix and switch to work based on tag (by doing it he detached from tag and need to make his changes on a some branch).
-* When DEV2 initiates the Tag Version action, Studio suggests him as next version - 1.0.1, which comes after current version - 1.0.0.
+* When DEV 2 initiates the Tag Version action, Studio suggests him as next version - 1.0.1, which comes after current version - 1.0.0.
 DEV 2 overrides this value with HF version ("1.0.0-HF1").
 * DEV1 works on the on going branch and thus no conflicts will appear when pushing her stuff into GIT, as well when initiating tag version, which suggested to be, as expected, 1.0.1.